ac-ryan/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 </example>

 ## Student Input
-- Bears are at the door, did you leave the garbage out?
+- Did you see the raven this morning?
+They were looking at the garden.